 Most applicants for U.S. citizenship (technically called “naturalization”) have always been required to provide fingerprints and photos (“biometrics”) so that USCIS can conduct background and security checks.
-There was a longstanding exemption for applicants aged 75 and older — until July 2017, when USCIS announced that the biometrics requirement (and its $85 fee) will now apply to nearly everyone seeking U.S. citizenship, regardless of age.
+There was a longstanding exemption for applicants aged 75 and older — until July 2017, when USCIS announced that the biometrics requirement will now apply to nearly everyone seeking U.S. citizenship, regardless of age.
 There are still exemptions on some medical grounds, though, as well as accommodations for applicants who need a home-based fingerprint appointment.

 Impact: In 2016, immigrants above the age of 65 comprised over 9% of more than 750,000 newly naturalized citizens.
 (The government only publishes data on this and younger age cohorts.)